laravel/docs/controllers.md

 #### Handling Nested Resource Controllers

-If you need to handle a hierarchical structure inside your resource controllers, you can use the dot syntax in your route name:
+To "nest" resource controllers, use "dot" notation in your route declaration:

 	Route::resource('photos.comments', 'PhotoCommentController');

-Which allows you, for example, to declare an action to respond to the `photos/{photoResource}/comments/{commentResource}` URI:
+This route will register a "nested" resource that may be accessed with URLs like the following: `photos/{photoResource}/comments/{commentResource}`.

 	class PhotoCommentController extends BaseController {